Tags:

 Mental Injury Eligibility

-Mental Injury claims in comparison to Physical Injury claims have proven to be more expensive, as workers suffering from Mental Injuries tend to remain off work for longer periods of time.
-It is said that by the year 2030, we can expect a third of all claims will be related to mental injuries.
+Mental Injury claims in comparison to Physical Injury claims have proven to be more expensive.
+This is due to workers suffering from Mental Injuries generally remain off work for longer periods of time.
+It’s said by the year 2030, we can expect a third of all claims will be related to mental injuries.
 In order for WorkSafe to combat these existing challenges, changes in eligibility requirements have been outlined and will apply to any mental injuries sustained on or after 31 March 2024.

-A new mental injury definition has been put in place and in order to be eligible for compensation, the following definition must be met.
+A new mental injury definition has been put in place.
+In order to be eligible for compensation, the following definition must be met.
 “A mental injury is defined as an injury that causes significant behavioural, cognitive or psychological dysfunction, and has been diagnosed by a medical practitioner in accordance with the Diagnostic Statistical Manual of Mental Disorders.”

 Along with the modernisation of the scheme, new exclusions for stress and burnout have been outlined.